sergeychernyakov/chatgpt-bb-forum-bot/README.md

 ### Responding to Discussion Posts and Replies

 The plugin also listens for new discussion posts and replies, generating responses to keep the conversation active and engaging.
+It includes context from parent replies to ensure more coherent and relevant responses.

 ## Development